 Ever wanted to keep a sketchbook but you weren’t sure where to start?
 Or maybe you’ve been sketching for a long time but need a little pick me up.
-Take a look at these ten tips on keeping a sketchbook to help you develop your own sketchbook practice!
+Take a look at these 10 sketchbook tips to help you develop your own sketchbook practice!

 1. Make It Yours